 Scientists capture bacteria from hot springs that could hold key to sustainable power supplies

-Washington State University (WSU) scientists have captured bacteria that eat pollution and breathe out electricity.
+Washington State University (WSU) scientists have captured bacteria that can ‘eat’ pollution and ‘breathe’ out electricity.
 The bacteria reside in the Heart Lake Geyser Basin area in Yellowstone National Park where temperatures range from 110 to nearly 200 degrees Fahrenheit (43 to 93 Celsius).

-The researchers believe the bacteria may help solve problems related to pollution and sustainable energy, as the bacteria not only convert pollution to less toxic substances but also generate electricity.
+The researchers believe the bacteria may help solve problems related to pollution and sustainable energy, as the bacteria can not only convert pollution to less toxic substances, but can also generate electricity.